mmstick/parallel/README.md

 This is an attempt at recreating the functionality of [GNU Parallel](https://www.gnu.org/software/parallel/), a work-stealer for the command-line, in Rust under a MIT license.
 The end goal will be to support much of the functionality of `GNU Parallel` and then to extend the functionality further for the next generation of command-line utilities written in Rust.
 While functionality is important, with the application being developed in Rust, the goal is to also be as fast and efficient as possible.

 ## Note

+> A nightly version of the Rust compiler is required to build this application.
+> This is required to disable `jemalloc` because it incurs a performance overhead on Linux systems.

 It's a good idea to install the `dash` shell as this implementation of Parallel will try to use it by default.
 Dash is basically a superior implementation of `sh` that's many times faster and more secure.
 If `dash` cannot be found, it will default to `sh`.
 Although on Windows it will default to `cmd`.